 - Trevi Fountain.
 An absolute must, especially if you are visiting Rome for the first time, is Trevi Fountain, the gorgeous baroque fountain built between 1732 and 1762.

 Rome is divided into “Rioni”, neighbourhoods, and each of them has its own landmarks and personality.
 From Prati to Trastevere to Testaccio and Ostiense, countless are the things to see in Rome, the restaurants where you can try the traditional food, the park where to run, jog or chill out for an afternoon, the museums, the palaces and more.
 To get around and see how to best enjoy Rome, check out my full guide of the city, or click here to see what are the best Rome tours if you wish to save some time but still visit the most important sites.

 If you want to fully visit the Vatican City and don’t miss anything of the art and history of the Holy See, you can read my full guide that will help you get around and find out what to visit and how to book without wasting time.

 The next stop on your Italy itinerary is Naples, the gorgeous capital city of Campania region not too far from Rome.
 With Trenitalia high-speed trains you will reach it in a little more than an hour.
-Check out the availability and prices on Trainline.
+Click here to book and see the prices on RailEurope.